How you can become a licensed teacher in the state of Nevada through WGU Nevada

 - Passing scores on the state-mandated testing in Nevada School Law, the Nevada Constitution, and the U.S. Constitution.
 (WGU coursework does NOT cover these requirements)

-- Passing scores on all of the required Praxis II content and pedagogy exams.
+- Passing scores on the content and pedagogy exams.

 4. Complete Preclinical Experiences.

 In preparation for your formal Demonstration Teaching (described in step 5 below), you will complete preclinical experiences designed to introduce you to the classroom through a series of activities, including observations and lesson planning.
 Working under the guidance of a WGU Placement Specialist, you will be asked to make arrangements with a local school to complete these activities.